Understanding these core concepts will help you build effective Plot Twists.

 // 2.
 Initialize on activation

-// Setup code - runs once when twist is added to a priority
+// Setup code - runs once when the twist is installed

 }